 Health Insurance FAQ

 Students will be covered in 6-month increments for the duration of their studies at Richmond.
-Students starting in the fall semester will be covered from July 1 through January 1 of the following year for one-semester exchange students or through July 1 of the graduation year for degree-seeking students.
-One-semester exchange students starting in the spring semester will be covered from January 1 through July 1.
+Students starting in the fall semester will be covered from July 1 through January 1 of the following year for one-semester visiting students or through July 1 of the graduation year for undergraduate degree-seeking students on non-immigrant visas graduating in May.
+One-semester visiting students starting in the spring semester will be covered from January 1 through July 1.

-A co-payment is the percentage of Reasonable Expenses for Necessary Treatment or other amount that the plan does not pay and is therefore the responsibility of the insured.
+A co-payment is the amount that the plan does not pay and is therefore the responsibility of the insured.
 The insured should pay the co-payment directly to the medical provider, never to the insurance company or to the administrator.

 You can order another one on the health insurance website.

 Most international students are not prepared to pay such high costs for medical care.
 The University is not financially responsible for costs related to accidents or illnesses of any student.

 Demonstration of adequate financial resources is necessary for the issuance of the I-20/DS-2019 and maintenance of one's F-1 and J-1 student status.
 Most people do not have disposable income to pay for health care associated with serious illnesses and accidents.
 Health insurance guarantees adequate resources in the case of a serious accident or illness.

 The University has neither the staff time nor expertise to review policies from various countries or to review whether or not students are properly insured.
 In cases of emergency, policies outside of the United States are often difficult to use.
 Therefore, for the well being of the students and to protect the liability of the University and its employees, it is necessary to institute a mandatory health insurance plan.